Step 4: Full View

 Should Engineer A treat his formal memoranda to management as sufficient fulfillment of his specification compliance reporting duty, leaving the ultimate procurement decision to management's business authority, or must he refuse to acquiesce in the non-compliant subcontractor submissions and escalate further within the organization before management's decision can be treated as final for purposes of his professional obligations?

-Treat Memoranda as Sufficient Compliance Board's choice Treat the formal written memoranda to management as full satisfaction of the specification compliance reporting obligation, recognizing that management retains organizational authority to make the final procurement decision on cost and schedule grounds and that Engineer A's professional duty is to ensure his judgment is formally recorded, not to override management's business authority.
+O1 Treat the formal written memoranda to management as full satisfaction of the specification compliance reporting obligation, recognizing that management retains organizational authority to make the final procurement decision on cost and schedule grounds and that Engineer A's professional duty is to ensure his judgment is formally recorded, not to override management's business authority.
+Board's choice

 The Defense Subcontractor Specification Compliance Reporting Obligation requires Engineer A to document and formally report all identified deficiencies through memoranda or other written channels so that management can make an informed decision and so that his professional judgment is formally recorded regardless of management's ultimate disposition.
 The Faithful Agent Obligation requires Engineer A to act as a faithful agent of his employer by diligently reviewing submissions and formally advising management of deficiencies: fulfilling the faithful agent duty through honest, complete, and documented reporting.
 The Management Business Decision Characterization Non-Excuse for Specification Non-Compliance Obligation establishes that management's characterization of the dispute as a business decision does not extinguish Engineer A's professional obligation to document and maintain his technical position, while simultaneously recognizing that management retains organizational authority to make the final procurement decision.
 Countervailing, the Business Decision Boundary principle holds that where a decision involves cost and operational matters within management's legitimate prerogative, engineers have no ethical grounds to override it, and the Graduated Internal Memoranda Escalation Obligation establishes that exhaustion of internal channels through documented written escalation is a prerequisite to external escalation.